Leinadix/C4TX/C4TX.SDL/README.md

    - Place the DLLs in your project's bin directory (e.g., Catch3K.SDL/bin/Debug/net6.0/)
    - You may also need any dependency DLLs that come with SDL2_ttf (like freetype.dll and zlib1.dll)

+4. Download and install the BASS audio library:
+   - Download from http://www.un4seen.com/ (get the latest version of bass.dll)
+   - Place the bass.dll in your project's bin directory (e.g., Catch3K.SDL/bin/Debug/net6.0/)

 ## How to Run

-After installing the SDL2 libraries:
+After installing the SDL2 and BASS libraries:

 ```
 dotnet run --project Catch3K.SDL
 ```

-If you encounter "DLL not found" errors, make sure the SDL2 libraries are in the output directory as described in the Installation section.
+If you encounter "DLL not found" errors, make sure the SDL2 and BASS libraries are in the output directory as described in the Installation section.

 ## Game Flow